tedlano/nntin-uubrella/README.md

 We're planning to add features like:

 *   **🏷️ QR Code Finder Feature:** Stick a QR code on any item.
-If lost, a finder scans it, gets instructions to hide it using UUbrella, and the owner is notified automatically.
+If lost, a finder scans it, gets instructions to hide it using DropMapp, and the owner is notified automatically.
 *   **🗺️ Public Mode / Community Map:** An optional map layer showing publicly shared items like "Community Umbrellas".
 *   **⏳ Item Expiration:** Automatic deletion of hidden items after a set time.
 *   **🖼️ Multiple Images:** Support for uploading several photos per item.